SolomonGao/Datastructure-Python/linked_list/linked_list.md

             self.head.prev = new_node
             self.head = new_node
 ```
 It takes four steps.
-First we create a new node.
+First, we create a new node.
 Then, we set new node's next to the head.
-Next, we set head's prev to the new node.
+Next, we set the head's prev to the new node.
 Last, we set head to the new node.
 ##### Insert from Middle and Insert Tail
-Here, a picture demostrats how you insert a element in the middle of the linked list.
+Here, a picture demonstrates how you insert an element in the middle of the linked list.

 ![insert_from](insert_from.png)